 Smart Fare is an account-based electronic fare payment system that allows municipalities to consider a range of progressive fare options to improve the transit experience for many customers.
 Possible benefits include no need for paper transfers or upfront payment for monthly/annual transit passes.The options being considered as a group to replace the current fare options are described below.
 They still need to be finalized and approved by Edmonton City Council.

 “Pay-As-You-Go” (PAYG) - This option allows customers to pay one trip at a time rather than needing a monthly/annual transit pass.
 If used together with fare capping, the customer would pay for each trip when it is made, up to the fare cap for the daily, weekly or monthly period.
 The PAYG option also includes the ability for customers to use their credit/debit card directly on the bus or LRT station by tapping their bankcard or using mobile wallets such as Apple Pay and Google Pay.

 Fare Capping - Maximum payment limits could be placed on daily, weekly and/or monthly periods.
 This benefits frequent transit users.
 Different fare caps can be set for seniors, youths, and low income individuals in support of the City’s inclusivity and affordability goals.
 Also, customers would no longer have to prepay a lump sum to receive the transit discounts associated with a monthly pass.
 This is of particular benefit to riders with limited economic means.

-The next phase of Smart Fare development requires that the partners Edmonton, St. Albert and Strathcona County each select their preferred fare options by early summer 2018.
-Each of the City Councils needs to approve the fare options best suited to their municipality and the Smart Fare system is flexible enough to handle different options in each city.
+Each of the Smart Fare partner communities needs to approve the fare options best suited to their municipality.
+The Smart Fare system is flexible enough to handle different options in each city.

-The Smart Fare system design will be completed in 2018.
-Then the system will be pilot tested in fall 2019, with full regional rollout planned for 2020.
+The Smart Fare system design will be completed in the upcoming months.
+Then the system will be pilot tested in 2019/2020, with full regional rollout planned for 2020.